"CSVI" - Terminal CSV Editor

 Options

-When the environment variable GOREADLINESKK is defined, go-readline-skk is used.
+When the environment variable GOREADLINESKK specifies dictionary files, the built-in SKK1 Kana-to-Kanji conversion via go-readline-skk is enabled.

 (Note: ~ is automatically expanded to %USERPROFILE% on Windows, even in cmd.exe.)